-The early work considered an expansion of the current data exchange methodology using expanded spreadsheets.
+The early work considered an expansion of the current data exchange methodology using spreadsheets to exchange switch level models.
 This option was rejected as requiring too much individual business development to both populate and consume the data on an initial basis.
 Funds would need to be regularly allocated to deal with changes.
+The Workgroup then debated if a specific power system modelling software should be selected or if a software agnostic data exchange standard should be used.
 It was decided that the most efficient way to exchange the enhanced data reporting requirements would be through the exchange of PSMs in CIM format.

-NESO and Network Operators have other reporting requirements in CIM format so development of the CIM format represents efficient IT expenditure and provides the opportunity to better integrate with other relevant corporate IT systems to solve multiple requirements.
+CIM was selected to be vendor agnostic to give all parties the flexibility to develop their own business investment strategy.
+The Workgroup recognised that some Network Operators do not have CIM capability and that implementation would require a phased approach over several years.
+NESO and Network Operators have other reporting requirements in CIM format.
+Development of the CIM format therefore represents efficient IT expenditure and provides the opportunity to better integrate with other relevant corporate IT systems to solve multiple requirements.

 Consideration of alternatives

-During the initial stages of the proposed change a possible alternative solution discussed by the workgroup was to:
+During the initial stages of the proposed change, a possible alternative solution discussed by the workgroup was to:

 expand the Grid Code Planning Code (PC) obligations placed on Network Operators to include an enhanced level of planning data exchange and to retain the existing Excel Workbook format; and